g00dnatur3/opencv-raspicam-bindings/README.md

 		}
 	});

-`encodeToJpeg`: encode an image to jpeg, pass in the image, quality, and a callback for the jpeg result.
+`encodeToJpeg`: encode an image to jpeg, pass in the image, quality, and a callback for the jpeg.

 	opencv.encodeToJpeg(image, 94, function(err, jpeg) {
 		if (!err) {